 Welcome to Secrets to Building Wealth [Pt.
 II].
 This article covers new facets to use these secrets when launching your ideal sales copywriting career.
 It was originally part of the first post, yet was far too long for one article.
-We are focusing on how to become a copywriter with no experience, and I’ll take you through my journeys, lessons, and experience from the beginning to now.
+We are focusing on how to become a copywriter with NO experience, and I’ll take you through my lessons and experiences from the beginning to now.

 This is a continuation [Pt.
 II] of the Secrets to Building Wealth series.

-Click Here to Read Part I. I highly recommend you read this one first.
+Click Here to Read Part I on the secrets to building wealth I highly recommend you read this one first.